 The number codings are accompanied by the triangle, circle, square, rectangle, and star symbols that identify the five levels of the program.
-When all of the Two-Sound Flipbook triangle words have been presented, the child is ready to begin the two-sound triangle level activities in the program's other apps.
-When all of the Three-Sound Flipbook happy-face triangle words are presented, the child is ready to begin the three-sound triangle level activities in the other apps, as well, and so on.
+When all of the Two-Sound Flipbook triangle words have been introduced, the child will have the necessary word vocabulary to begin the two-sound triangle level activities in the program's other apps.
+When all of the Three-Sound Flipbook happy-face triangle words have been introduced, the child will have the word vocabulary needed to begin the three-sound triangle level activities in the other apps, and so on.

 Sample Parent Dialog

 Here is a sample of what the parent can say to the child while presenting a Flipbook page.
 As much as the child is able, the child says the sounds and words along with the parent: